Code-Institute-Submissions/ConorDavison-go-lanza/README.md

 - Use interactive methods such as Google Maps so users can ascertain the location of points of interest.
   > Google Maps API succeefully implemented onto site.

+## New User Stories Testing

+- As a new user, I want it to be immdiately obvious what the website is about and what it can offer me.
+  > Paragraph that shows immdiatatly onload allows the user to discover what the site is about.
+Clear labels indicate what resources and each page will include.

+- As a new user, I want to know where the best places to eat are on the Island.
+    > First page allows the user to flick through images of popular restaurants on the island.
+With a map directly underneath showing locations clearly with markers.

+- As a new user, I want to have visual aids so I can see what is being described and be more informed.
+  >  Each page has carousel showing multiple images with captions.

+- As a new user, I want to be able to access any social media accounts the tourism site has to find additional information.
+  > In footer there are testing working links to relavent social media channels, should the accounts exist.

+- As a new user I would like to find a contact form so I can get in touch for any queries.
+  > Contactg form is fully functional for any queries.

+- As a new user, I want a clear navigation menu, so I can operate the site easily.
+  Menu is fully responsive across all devices.

+## Returning User Stories Testing
+* As a returning user, I would like to look for further content and information to heighten my time on the Island.
+  >The site has a contact form that cna be used to enquire about further content on the webiste

+* As a returning user, I want to be able to see the location of other attractions and points of interest.
+  > This can be achieved using Google Map API.

+* As a returning user, I want to find out more detailed information on specific locations, attractions and restaurants.
+  > The site encourages users for futher information to look on trip advisor webiste and offers a link to the site on the index.html.

 # Deployment
 * To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken: